Incomus/arknights-auto-macro/README.md

 Recruitment should ignore slots with 'Top Operator', 'Senior Operator' and 'Robot' tags.
 ## DIY
 - Set up your own base work team in 'game\base\pick.py', 'game\base\rest.py' and json files in jsons\\ (I switch back and forth between 1 and 2 tc over time).
 There is no convenient way to filter operators in game by name, so good luck with that.
 I had to create quite a workaround to get Siege in trade post.
-- Make your own script for farming in 'game\farm\\' and add it to '1_start.py' (don't remember exactly why I made 0_start and 1_start separate, whatever).
+- Make your own script for farming in 'game\farm\\' and add it to '1_start.py'
 - I set the whole thing up to wake up PC from hibernation using some kind of wake script, I tried to implement it using Python but it didn't work and I don't want to fix it so I used Macro Recorder again.
 Just set it up with Windows Task Scheduler, it should work.
 Execution of 0_start bat files is dependant on schedule:
   - '0_start_work_out.bat' a normal run, will clear the whole base of workers, except office, where I have Whisperain with filled refreshes so she doesnt need to rest (might change it later as I didn't have enough rest room for her in previous iterations and I have now).
 As I added a resemblance of consistency in picking operators, will soon add second shift.
   - '0_start_rest.bat' 6 hours later it opens the game, adds new op's to rest and closes.